 Growth doesn’t necessarily mean doing something completely new.
 Instead, it means you should optimize the processes you are already doing.
-This is why upgrades and improvements on current tools and workflows is crucial.
+This is why upgrades and improvements on current tools and workflows are crucial.

 Small businesses like Doberman have turned to Dropbox to help improve their workflows and boost productivity, as Design Director Klas Thorsén explains, “With Dropbox Business, you can take your computer offline or travel, and you still have your files right there with you.
 It used to be difficult to work in different time zones, but now all of our files stay synchronized and available to whoever needs them.”

-Whether it’s implementing a smart workspace, introducing flexible working, or boosting collaboration opportunities.
-Investing in productivity is its own path to growth.
+Whether it’s implementing a smart workspace, introducing flexible working, or boosting collaboration opportunities with innovative tools like Dropbox Capture, investing in productivity is its own path to growth.

 Don’t be complacent